 Northamptonshire County Council’s policy is for children to be educated within their correct chronological year group, with the curriculum differentiated as necessary to meet the needs of individual children.
 This is in line with DfE guidance which states that “in general, children should be educated in their normal age group”.

-There is no guarantee that an application will be accepted on this basis.
-If the application is not accepted this does not constitute a refusal of a place and there is no right to an independent statutory appeal.
-Similarly there is no right of appeal for a place in a specific year group at a school.
-The internal management and organisation of a school, including the placement of pupils in classes, is a matter for the headteacher and senior leadership of individual schools.
+There is no guarantee that an application will be accepted.
+If the application is refused, this does not constitute a refusal of a place and there is no right to an independent statutory appeal.
+Similarly, there is no right of appeal for a place in a specific year group at a school.
+The internal management and organisation of a school, including the placement of pupils in classes, is a matter for the Head teacher and senior leadership of individual schools.

-The governing body of schools are responsible for their own admissions (academies, voluntary aided and foundation schools) are ultimately responsible for making this decision for applications made to their schools.
+The Governing Body/Academy Trust of schools, which is responsible for their own admissions arrangements (academies, Voluntary Aided, Foundation and Free Schools) are responsible for making decisions about applications for places in their schools.